jperret21/jperret21.github.io/bayesian_inference.md

 ### 🔹 Hamiltonian Monte Carlo (HMC)

-**Coming soon** — A gradient-based sampler that treats sampling as a physics simulation problem.
+ A gradient-based sampler that treats sampling as a physics simulation problem.

 HMC leverages Hamiltonian dynamics to propose distant states with high acceptance probability, making it particularly effective for: